NDStudyICSE2019/NDStudy/webApps/dbApps/readme.md

         URL:http://localhost/claroline-1.11.10/claroline/install

-        Original experiments were done after installing claroline and creating users with following credentials and addition of a course "SE123" under category "science"
+        Original experiments were done after installing claroline and creating users with following credentials and addition of a course "SE123" under category "science".
+The setup is available in the VM.

         credentials:
           admin